mattray/spiceweasel/README.md

 Print the currently-supported usage options for spiceweasel.

+## --node-only ##

+Loads from JSON or creates nodes on the server without bootstrapping, useful for pre-creating nodes.
+If you specify a run list with the node, it will override any run list specified within the JSON file.

 ## --novalidation ##

 Disable validation ensuring existence of the cookbooks, environments, roles, data bags and nodes in infrastructure file.